Hostouň (Domažlice District): History

-The first written mention of Hostouň is from 1238, as a property of Gumpert of Hostouň.
+The first written mention of Hostouň is from 1238, when it was a property of Gumpert of Hostouň.
 His descendants who ruled the area until the 15th century also possessed the Palatinate town of Schönsee.

-During the Hussite Wars, Ctibor of Wolfstein, a supporter of Imperator Sigismund, ruled Hostouň.
+During the Hussite Wars, Ctibor of Wolfstein, a supporter of Emperor Sigismund, ruled Hostouň.
 When the reign of the noble families of Wolfstein and Rabenstein came to an end, the Hostouň estate was taken over by the Lords of Guttenstein.
-In 1587 the Emperor Rudolf II awarded Hostouň the rank of a town and a coat of arms.
-Additionally in 1587 the town was granted a concession to hold two other fairs and a horse market in addition to the annual market.
+In 1587, Emperor Rudolf II promoted Hostouň to a town and awarded it with coat of arms.
+Additionally in 1587, the town was granted a concession to hold two other fairs and a horse market in addition to the annual market.

 At the end of the 16th century, the Czech population predominated, but ethnic Germans began to arrive.
 As a consequence of the Battle of White Mountain, the property of the Guttensteins was confiscated.
-The estate was sold to Zdeněk of Mitrovice (1622), after a short period sold to the family of Czernin and in 1656 to the Counts of Trauttmansdorff-Weinsberg, who combined their estates of Horšovský Týn and Hostouň.
+The estate was sold to Zdeněk of Mitrovice (1622), after a short period sold to the Czernin family and in 1656 to the Counts of Trauttmansdorff-Weinsberg, who merged their estates of Horšovský Týn and Hostouň.

 In 1914, an imperial military horse breeding operation of Galicia and Bukowina was transferred to Hostouň.
 During World War II, parts of the famous Lipizzaner horses of the Spanish Riding School in Vienna were located in Hostouň.
 In 1952, the stud farm was abolished.

 From 1938 to 1945, Hostouň was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 In 1946, the Germans were the major ethnic group in Hostouň.
-After World War II, the German population was expelled and many buildings were demolished.
-Additionally, Hostouň lost the rank of a town, which was restored in 2006.
+After World War II, the German-speaking population was expelled and many buildings were demolished.
+Additionally, Hostouň lost the title of a town, which was restored in 2006.